 You should get some stunning valley and river views here as it is a very easy and enjoyable hike to finish out your day.

 Soon enough you will see the small village out in the distance, where you can find a teahouse and call it a day.
-Next up will the trek to Namche Bazaar followed by the trek back out to Lukla.
+Next up will the trek to Thame and Namche Bazaar followed by the trek back out to Lukla.

 6) Renjo La Pass Difficulty